 That said, there is no perfect Mac or Windows genealogy software program.

 One strong argument to be made for Mac genealogy software – while the fact that most of the programs don’t have the large teams/companies behind them like Windows genealogy programs (especially some of the programs that have the mega-genealogy companies behind them), that can be a benefit – it is a lot easier to interact with many Mac developers, and they are able to respond much quicker.

 After everything I’ve said up there, I think Mac genealogy software is pretty healthy.
 Yes, they all lack extensive research/note capabilities, but there are plenty of 3rd-party notebook/outlining programs that are, in some ways, better than something that was tacked on.
 About This Particular Mac occasionally runs articles and reviews concerning these programs.

 You have four commercial applications (Reunion, MacFamilyTree, GEDitCOM, Heredis), as well as a few free ones.
 You have a fifth application that will be commercial at some point (I believe, although it may remain free), called ohmiGene.
 It’s very new and appears to be progressing nicely.

 I find it interesting that, considering genealogy is a niche segment in the Macintosh world, it’s able to support four (and possibly a fifth in the future) commercial genealogy applications.

 I have more to say on the matter, especially where research/evidence is concerned, and how the Intel transition could effect things, but I’ll save that for another time.

-One Response to “Response (re: Sad State of Mac Genealogy Software)”
+1 thought on “Response (re: Sad State of Mac Genealogy Software)”